 Among U.S. Propane's largest competitors, pricing tends to be competitive and generally based upon a reasonable markup of overall cost of fuel, delivery, and service.
 U.S. Propane is well positioned to compete with these corporations given its volume, terminal and bulk storage facilities, and attractive customer density footprint.
-U.S. Propane is also well positioned to compete with its other smaller regional and local suppliers, who generally have fewer than 3,000 residential customers and do not have sufficient volume or infrastructure to achieve the cost efficiencies that U.S. Propane is able to achieve.
+U.S. Propane also competes with its other smaller regional and local suppliers, who generally have fewer than 3,000 residential customers and do not have sufficient volume or infrastructure to achieve the cost efficiencies that U.S. Propane is able to achieve.